 What's the policy?

-- Sites promoting the unauthorized distribution of copyrighted content, such as:
+- Promoting the unauthorized distribution of copyrighted content.

-- Software that bypasses Digital Rights Management (DRM) for media, such as:
+- Promoting software that bypasses Digital Rights Management (DRM) for media.

-- Tools used to facilitate illegal copying of media, such as:
+- Promoting tools used to facilitate illegal copying of media.

 What do advertisers need to know about this policy?

 Advertisers should secure permission for content they post in Tweets or in their Twitter profile.
-If you are unsure whether you hold rights to a particular work, please consult an attorney or another adviser as Twitter cannot provide legal advice.
-There are plenty of resources to learn more about copyright law, among them:
+If you are unsure whether you hold rights to a particular work, please consult an attorney or another adviser, as Twitter cannot provide legal advice.

 Review our guidelines and make sure you understand the requirements for your brand and business.
 You are responsible for all your promoted content on Twitter.
 This includes complying with applicable laws and regulations regarding advertisements.